KJ enjoys investigating the complex issues American society faces.

 - The percentage of adolescents who consumed alcohol over a 30-day period was greater in European countries than in the United States.

-- The number of drinks imbibed by European youths at one sitting was higher than their American counterparts.
+- The number of drinks imbibed by European youths in one sitting was higher than their American counterparts.

 - Rates of intoxication were greater in nearly half of the European countries with reported data than they were in the United States.